shumez/cahier/190427_JaafraY_LaurentJL_2018.md

 ### 02.01.
 Artificial Neural Networks

+###### 02.01.P01

 > ANN are a major field of artificial intelligence that attempts to replicate human brain processing.
 Three types of neural layers distinguish an ANN: input, output and hidden layers.
 The latter operate transitional representa- tions of the input data evolving from low level features (lines and edges) to higher ones (complex patterns) as far as deeper layers are reached.
-Figure 1 provide an example of ANN involving classical fully-connected layers where every neuron is connected to all ones of the previous layer.
+[Figure 1](#figure_1) provide an example of ANN involving classical fully-connected layers where every neuron is connected to all ones of the previous layer.

+###### Figure 1

 [![Fig.1][fig_01]][fig_01]